This is Part 3 in our series on data security. See

 Shared Passwords & Factory Defaults

 DVRs and NVRs are often shipped with login credentials that are set at the factory.
 Since the user interface on these devices is notoriously unfriendly (many don’t have keyboards) it’s not uncommon for administrators to simply use the factory defaults when configuring the system.
-In some cases, the default username has been identified as “admin” and the password is blank.
+In some cases, the default username has been identified as “admin” and

 By some estimates, as many as 70% of NVRs and DVRs operating today are still running on unchanged passwords.
 Even if you discount this estimate by 50%, that still suggests that over a third of systems have not had their factory defaults changed.